 Is Agriculture.
 Or rather choosing to increase food production over limiting growth.

 According to Jared Diamond, when our hunter gatherer society start to grow in population at the end of the ice ages, we chose agriculture to feed increasing number of people rather than limiting our population growth.
-This move has created problems that we still haven't learnt to solve, while the continued presence of hunter gatherer societies after tens of thousands of years prove the viability of the model.
+This move has created problems that we still haven't learnt to solve, while the continued presence of hunter gatherer societies after tens of thousands of years proves the viability of the model.

 More importantly, agriculture allows the accumulation of food (impossible for hunter gatherers who have little or no stored food, and no concentrated food sources like farms), which then lead to class division: The appearance of a non food producing elite over the masses of disease-ridden people.

-and also the inequality of sexes:
+Also the inequality of sexes:

 "Freed from the need to transport their babies during a nomadic existence, and under pressure to produce more hands to till the fields, farming women tended to have more frequent pregnancies than their hunter-gatherer counterparts-- with consequent drains on their health."